-Our School Library is based in our ILC and offers students an extensive range of books to borrow and hosts activities and competitions for all year groups across the school year.
+Our School Library is based in our Independent Learning Centre and offers students an extensive range of books to borrow and hosts activities and competitions for all year groups across the school year.
 The highlight of the year is our Annual Book Fair, held in collaboration with Scholastic, where students can purchase popular publications.

 The Library has its own website where students can make reservations, create reading lists, and write book reviews.
 The Library also offers a study space for up to 30 students to utilize.